'Perry Mason': That George Gannon Twist, Explained

 (This article contains spoilers for HBO’s “Perry Mason” through the episode that aired July 5)

-As is often the case with grim and gritty HBO shows, “Perry Mason” is a bit of a slow burn.
-It spent the first two episodes easing us into this mystery — a baby was kidnapped an murdered — but with “Chapter 3” we finally dove into the deep end and started to unravel the conspiracy, which involves at least one police detective.
+Being a noir thriller, “Perry Mason” on HBO tells the story not just of a murder mystery — but of a conspiracy as well.
+Having seen only three of the eight episodes thus far, we still know very little about the big picture.
+But that started to change this week, as we learned some very important things about one of the characters who was involved in the kidnapping and murder of baby Charlie.

 At the center of current events is a dead guy named George Gannon.
-He’s pretty much all anybody on the show wants to talk about at the moment, and Perry Mason himself (Matthew Rhys) spends the episode trying to figure out what his role was in this whole situation.
+He’s pretty much all anybody on the show wants to talk about at the moment, and Perry Mason himself (Matthew Rhys) spends the episode trying to figure out what his role was in this whole situation — and, honestly, whether he was even really involves and whether his affair with Charlie’s mother implicates her as well.
 And at the end of the episode, we finally got a big chunk of the answer.

 But “Perry Mason” is not a show that holds your hand through these things, so you might not quite grasp how these pieces all fit together.
 But that’s what we’re here for.